 The Music Department at Wellesley College fosters an environment in which students can combine serious musical study with the depth and richness of a traditional liberal arts curriculum.

 Music Theory Placement Evaluation (Please complete at least the first sheet of this online evaluation, as this provides the Music Department with information about your interests.
 Students interested in placing out of Music 100 should take the test.)
-Students may submit the evaluation until Monday, July 10 at 5pm.
+Students may submit the evaluation until Tuesday, July 10 at 5pm.
 Results of the test will be available starting August 15, 2019 and can be found by way of the link or posted on the bulletin board outside the Music office, Jewett Arts Center, 205, when available.